 Meet the staff

-Ronda Schilling, Sales Executive, is an active resident in the Daniel Island community.
+Ronda Schilling, Advertising Director, is an active resident in the Daniel Island community.
 Ronda is athletic minded, having served on the City of Charleston Recreation Commission, organized the first kids triathlon, and served as the treasurer of the Daniel Island Flying Fish swim team.
 Ronda has a bachelors of science degree, having worked as a respiratory therapist for 10 years and is a commissioned oil artist.
 Ronda, her husband Bob, and two children enjoy boating, running and the healthy Daniel Island lifestyle.
 Ronda can be reached at email@example.com or at 843-330-1981.

 Katherine Smith, Katherine is a jack-of-all trades at the paper.
 A graduate of Clemson University, Katherine is our bookkeeper and billing clerk.
 Additionally, Katherine copy edits the paper, updates the website, manages distribution, and contributes articles.

 Elizabeth Bush, Features Writer.
 Elizabeth (Beth) graduated from Appalachian State University in 1989 with a Bachelor's of Science degree in Communication Arts (and a concentration in Broadcast Journalism).
 After graduating, she worked at WCTI-TV 12 News in New Bern, North Carolina, as a Weekend News Anchor/Reporter and Producer.
 While at WCTI-TV, Beth also served as Bureau Chief for the station's Jacksonville office, covering a variety of stories about the Marine Corps Base at Camp Lejeune, military deployments to the Persian Gulf for Operation Desert Storm, and more.
 In addition, she traveled to Guantanamo Bay, Cuba, to report on the marine's involvement in the Haitian Relief Effort.